44yu5h/Youtube-Disable-Ambient-Ext/README.md

 ---

-### This Chrome extension automatically disables the Ambient Mode on YouTube videos and even hides it if you hate it that much.
+### This Chrome extension automatically disables the "Ambient Mode" on YouTube videos and even hides it if you hate it that much.

 ## Features
  1. Disable Ambient Mode on YouTube